 - Learning from Study Away (LSA) is a continuing project ACM began during the 2013-14 academic year aimed at developing assessment tools to better understand what students are learning on ACM off-campus study programs and to give program faculty and staff information that they can use for program improvement.

 - The goal of the Online Learning Project is to explore ways in which online learning could be used to enhance the educational missions of ACM colleges as small, residential liberal arts institutions.
-Through the project, ACM offered a pilot online course in applied calculus in summer 2013 and, based on the success of the pilot, has offered the course again in summer 2014.
+Through the project, ACM offered a pilot online course in applied calculus in summer 2013 and, based on the success of the pilot, offered the course again in summer 2014.

 - Through ongoing committees like the Committee on Minority Concerns and the Committee on the Status of Women, ACM colleagues come together to address pressing campus issues.